 With the Renewable Heat Incentive extended to 2021, the market opportunity for installers in this industry is strong.

 Familiarisation with the strengths of each renewable heat technology ensures wider scope and profitability.

-To help, Alison Harding and Darren Veal, Technical Support Engineers for Kensa Heat Pumps, the UK’s only dedicated ground source heat pump manufacturer, have combined their years of ground source experience to offer an indispensable list of the essentials for any installer venturing into ground source heat pumps.
+To help, Alison Harding and Darren Veal, Technical Support Engineers for Kensa Heat Pumps, have combined their years of ground source experience to offer an indispensable list of the essentials for any installer venturing into ground source heat pumps.

 1. Energy Sources

 One of the first and most important things to remember about ground source heat pumps (GSHP’s) is that your heat source options are not limited to just the ground.
 You can utilise water sources too, including lakes, rivers, ponds, streams, aquifers and even the sea.
 If the property that requires heating is next to any of the above water sources, then subject to volume and flow rate they could support very efficient and cost effective ground source heat pump installations.

 For example, recently a subway station that was permanently pumping away the flow of natural ground water through a large sump realised that the diverted flow of water from the sump through a heat exchanger could supply enough flow to a ground source heat pump, providing heating and hot water to the subway station offices.